mpy-dev-ml/UmbraCore/UmbraCore_Refactoring_Plan.md

-✓ Updated CryptoXPCServiceAdapter to implement exists method for SecureStorageServiceProtocol ✓ Updated XPCServiceProtocolBasic synchroniseKeys method to use Result-based error handling ✓ Updated all protocol adapters and mock implementations to use Result for error handling ✓ Migrated UmbraCryptoService/CryptoServiceListener.swift to use XPCProtocolsCore imports ✓ Migrated UmbraCryptoService/CryptoXPCService.swift to use Result-based error handling ✓ Updated XPCProtocolsCore/XPCProtocolsCore.swift with additional exports and migration metadata ✓ Created more comprehensive analysis tools (Go-based analyzer) for more accurate migration tracking ✓ Reduced files needing refactoring from 30 to 28 with completed UmbraCryptoService migration
+✓ Updated CryptoXPCServiceAdapter to implement exists method for SecureStorageServiceProtocol ✓ Updated XPCServiceProtocolBasic synchroniseKeys method to use Result-based error handling ✓ Updated all protocol adapters and mock implementations to use Result for error handling ✓ Migrated UmbraCryptoService/CryptoXPCService.swift to use Result-based error handling ✓ Updated XPCProtocolsCore/XPCProtocolsCore.swift with additional exports and migration metadata ✓ Created more comprehensive analysis tools (Go-based analyzer) for more accurate migration tracking ✓ Reduced files needing refactoring from 30 to 28 with completed UmbraCryptoService migration ✓ Updated UmbraCryptoService/CryptoXPCService.swift to implement ModernCryptoXPCServiceProtocol ✓ Updated UmbraCryptoService/CryptoServiceListener.swift to use ModernCryptoXPCServiceProtocol ✓ Removed deprecated CryptoTypes/Services/CryptoXPCServiceProtocol.swift file ✓ Standardised error handling with Result<Success, XPCSecurityError> across all XPC implementations

 Remaining tasks:
 - Complete migration of Core module (18 files) - High Priority
-- Complete migration of CryptoTypes module (8 files) - High Priority
 - Complete migration of UmbraSecurity module (10 files) - High Priority
 - Complete migration of SecurityInterfaces module (6 files) - High Priority
 - Complete migration of Features module (10 files) - Medium Priority